blairmunroakusaLEAF/fractip/design_docs/FracpayPIECE.md

 Client sends a batch of parallel tx requests, returning promise with errors somehow.

 Client repeats scan until all flags opposite, then sends final tx

+BUSY FLAG IS DIFFICULT

+If busy, it is a race to make the payment by client.

+If other client is in middle of transfer, then the race client checks flag but clear so tx fails.

+If other client is finished with transfer, then the raace client checks flag but not clear so tx aborts.

+On chain needs to set flag to notclear right after processing transfer, so that any competing clients are guaranteed to fail.

+This is mostly on chain